TAXONOMY AND GENETIC DIVERSITY ASSESSMENT OF LANDSCAPE TREES AND SHRUBS

 Publication Type: Book / Chapter

-Interpretive Summary: This contribution will form a section of the Flora of Missouri, a manual published by the State of Missouri (Department of Conservation) to provide up-to date information on the taxonomy, distribution, and ecological status of all plants that are wild or invasive in Missouri, together with a guide for identification, aimed at professional and sophisticated amateur users.
+Interpretive Summary: This contribution will form a section of The Jepson Manual of the higher plants of California, a manual published by the University of California to provide up-to date information on the taxonomy, distribution, and ecological status of all plants that are wild or invasive in California, together with a guide for identification, aimed at professional and sophisticated amateur users.

-This contribution provides up-to-date information on the biology of this group of species, along with identification aids, including most of the species found in the central United States.
-It will support accurate identification of important invasive exotic species, and it will promote the recognition and exploitation of native germplasm with promise for horticulture.
-It will be used by professional land managers, educators, conservationists, and sophisticated amateur botanists and horticulturalists, insuring that work on land management and conservation will be based on full, accurate and up-to-date information about the basic biology and relationships of these organisms, and providing a baseline for monitoring the status of several invasive species.
+This contribution provides up-to-date information on the biology of this group of species, along with identification aids.
+It will support accurate identification of species of concern as possble invasives.
+It will be used by professional land managers, educators, conservationists, and sophisticated amateur botanists and horticulturalists, insuring that work on land management and conservation will be based on full, accurate and up-to-date information about the basic biology and relationships of these organisms.

-The family Caprifoliaceae is treated for the Flora of Missouri, a detailed floristic manual for the state published by the Missouri (State) Department of Conservation.
-Five genera and 26 species are recognized; full morphological descriptions, dichotomous keys, and brief summaries of geographical and ecological distribution, economic use, and taxonomic notes are given for each of them.
-Four of the five genera are used in horticulture, and two (Lonicera, the honeysuckles, and Viburnum) contain both species that are important horticulturally and species that are weedy and invasive in North America.
-This contribution will support accurate identification of important invasive exotic species, and it will promote the recognition and exploitation of native germplasm with considerable horticultural potential.
+The family Moraceae is treated for The Jepson Manual of the higher plants of California, a detailed floristic manual for the state published by the University of California.
+Four genera and five species are recognized; full morphological descriptions, dichotomous keys, and brief summaries of geographical and ecological distribution, economic use, and taxonomic notes are given for each of them.
+These species that are important as a commercial food crop (fig) and as ornamentals, and one species is serious nursery weed.
+This contribution will support accurate identification of species of species of concern as possble invasives.